 - Time.
-There is a learning curve and instructors will need to dedicate time to learn the new platform (less on Connect Wiki but more so for Wikipedia) before they can use the tool effectively in their class.
+There is a learning curve and instructors will need to dedicate time to learn the new platform (more so for Wikipedia) before they can use the tool effectively in their class.
 As most students are not use to using Wikis, instructors will have to spend time overseeing student’s work (e.g. ensuring appropriateness of published information) and addressing student concerns (e.g. technical questions).

 - Instructor Overload.
 Grading Wiki assignments or activities can be different than grading traditional essays.
 Depending on the way the Wiki is being used in the class, the amount of grading may increase for the instructor.
 If instructors are using rubrics, they will have to spend time devising an efficient grading rubric that will effectively evaluate students’ contributions.
 Using a peer evaluation tool like iPeer can be useful for these type of group projects to allow students to evaluate the contributions of their fellow group members.

 - Student attitude and workload.
 Students may find Wiki assignments more challenging than the traditional paper-based assignments because they need to dedicate time to familiarize themselves with the new platform.
 Students may feel stressful as their work can be viewed and edited by the public audience.
 Thorough planning by the instructor is essential in making a successful Wiki project.

 Adapted from: Outreach Wiki – Education/Reasons to Use Wiki